Application case studies

 We use separate arrays for each fluid field so that we can guarantee that the first grid point value of each fluid field array is aligned on a 64-byte boundary.
 If we decided to keep the data for all fluid fields in a single array such as sigL(1:GRID_PTS,HY_DENS:HY_PRES) and GRID_PTS=20 then we could guarantee that sigL(1,HY_DENS) is aligned on a 64-byte boundary, however, the first element of the next fluid field would begin at a memory offset of GRID_PTS * sizeof(double) which is not divisible by 64 and hence not aligned on a 64-byte boundary.
 Another option, although untested, would be to manually pad the 1:GRID_PTS dimension in a single multidimensional array.

 These code transformations require a reasonable investment of time because the data reconstruction subroutine is over 1000 lines of code, and contains a large amount of logic to change things like the order of the method and type of Riemann solver.
-The logic in this monolithic subroutine is an impediment to vectorization and makes it hard for us to investigate the value of different code transformations, and so, in this project we test the code transformations in a stand-alone application with a stripped-down version of the subroutine and show results below.
+The logic in this monolithic subroutine is an impediment to vectorization and makes it hard for us to investigate the value of different code transformations, and so, in this project we tested the code transformations in a stand-alone application with a stripped-down version of the subroutine and show results below.

-We first obtain a baseline time by running the application on Babbage (Intel Xeon-Phi), Edison (Intel Ivy-bridge) and Mira (IBM BG/Q) platforms.
+We first obtained a baseline time by running the application on Babbage (Intel Xeon-Phi), Edison (Intel Ivy-bridge) and Mira (IBM BG/Q) platforms.
 We then measure runtime for the baseline code with compiler auto-vectorization enabled and the new code with and without compiler auto-vectorization.
 Results show that vectorization hardly changes the performance of the baseline code, in agreement with our observations of the full FLASH application, but significantly improves the performance of the new code.
 This shows that transformations for vectorization can be portable across architectures and gives assurance to both the Flash Center and the wider community that a restructuring effort of this kind can be worthwhile.
 In parallel with our exploration, the Flash Center recently released FLASH-4.2 which now uses smaller subroutines for different order characteristic tracing methods rather than a single monolithic subroutine.
 This removes a lot of control flow (if statements) from inner loops and will make it easier for the Flash Center to usefully incorporate our code transformation suggestions into future versions of the code.

 Multigrid linear solver kernel

-The multigrid linear solver kernel of the Colorado State University’s atmospheric model is used for a scalability study on the KNC architecture.
+The multigrid linear solver kernel of the Colorado State University’s atmospheric model was used for a scalability study on the KNC architecture.
 The original code is a pure MPI code that uses a 2D horizontal decomposition.
 This study uses the numerical grid for a horizontal resolution of about 30 km and 20 vertical layers with 40 decomposition subdomains, meaning that up to 40 MPI processes can be used.

 Our first task was to add OpenMP threading to the code in order to understand threading scalability on Xeon-Phi.
 To achieve and maintain the coarsest granularity for a large number of cores, as in the case of Xeon-Phi, we adopted a threading strategy that collapses the outermost loops so that the loop count remains large enough for the number of threads.